nickp60/riboSeed/readthedocs/INSTALLATION.rst

 From GitHub
 -----------

-You can also clone this repository, and run ``python3.5 setup.py install``.
+You can also clone this repository, create a virtual environment, and run ``python3.5 setup.py install``.

+..
    In the scripts directory, there is a script called ``runme.py`` which run the pipeline on a small sample dataset. it should output a folder to your current working dir called ``integration_tests``.

 Dependencies
 -----------